marcotav/supervised-machine-learning/README.md

 ## click-prediction

 Borrowing from [here](https://turi.com/learn/gallery/notebooks/click_through_rate_prediction_intro.html):

 > Many ads are actually sold on a "pay-per-click" (PPC) basis, meaning the company only pays for ad clicks, not ad views.
 Thus your optimal approach (as a search engine) is actually to choose an ad based on "expected value", meaning the price of a click times the likelihood that the ad will be clicked [...]
 In order for you to maximize expected value, you therefore need to accurately predict the likelihood that a given ad will be clicked, also known as "click-through rate" (CTR).
 In this project I will predict the likelihood that a given online ad will be clicked.

+In this project I will predict the likelihood that a given online ad will be clicked.